hologerry/RelGAN-PyTorch/README.md

 Observation: the order of `('Black_Hair', 1), ('Blond_Hair', 1), ('Brown_Hair', 1),` seems to be ` ('Blond_Hair', 1), ('Black_Hair', 1),('Brown_Hair', 1),` same as the following modifications

-## Cat attribtue z to resblock and upsample layers
+## A. Cat attribtue z to resblock and upsample layers
 commit: 56ba589
 (iterations: 20000)
 1. Overall results are better than the original results